NadaEssam06/Khan-Market/README.md

 ### **Overview**

-**Khan Market** is a complete restaurant management and online ordering platform built with Angular 19 and Bootstrap 5.3.
+**Khan Market** is a complete restaurant management platform built with Angular 19 and Bootstrap 5.3.
 It provides a responsive customer-facing website for browsing menus and placing orders, along with a dedicated admin panel for managing menu items, categories, and availability.
 The project uses `json-server` to simulate REST API endpoints, making it suitable for prototypes, MVPs, and educational projects.

 ---